Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 2: Performance Objective 2: INTERVENTIONS: By June 2025, Spring Branch Elementary School will implement TIER interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: INTERVENTIONS: By June 2026, Spring Branch Elementary School will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures

-Strategy 1: To support instruction and learning, Title I funds are used to fund 100% of a Math Multi-classroom leader and 55% of the Bilingual Interventionist.
-The remaining 45% of the Bilingual interventionist comes from trading a LEP assistant unit.
+Strategy 1: To support instruction and learning, Title I funds are used to fund 100% of a Math Multi-classroom leader and a bilingual Interventionist.
+The remaining 25% of the Bilingual interventionist comes from trading a LEP assistant unit.

 *These interventionists and the entire ILT will support grade level teams with clearly defined roles and responsibilities, including planning, coaching, and modeling.